bbc/gel/src/components/comments.md

 ];
 ```

 Submission is suppressed where the required field is empty, and the field's associated error element is populated.
-The field is marked as invalid with `aria-invalid="true"`.
+The field is marked as invalid with `aria-invalid="true"`[^5].

 ```html
 <div class="gel-form__divider">